 The party returns to Greenest to prepare for the journey north.
 Gamora’s father takes her into the wilderness and teaches her a rite of passage of the Ondonti, her mother’s Orc tribe.
 This ceremony delivers her to the Spiritwilds realm where she is tricked and attacked by demons who have been hunting her.
 She is saved by an Owlbear spirit that claims to be her guardian spirit.
 The Owlbear leads Gamora back to her body and reveals to her the name of her birth father, Vayer Graverson.

 The party says their goodbyes and heads north…

-The journey northward to Elturel is uneventful.
+After an uneventful journey northward they arrive to Elturel.
 The party is overtaken by the beauty of the city, which is always bathed in divine light from the central tower that overlooks the city.

 They meet Ontharr Frume, a Paladin of Torm and a leader of the Order of the Gauntlet.
 He takes thhem to Leosin, who has been waiting for their arrival.
 Based on the information they have gathered, they now know that the Cult of the Dragon is shipping a massive amount of treasure somewhere north.
 Concerned with the actions of the Cult of the Dragon, they recruit the adventurers to go to Baldur’s Gate and infiltrate the Cultist caravan to learn where they are taking treasure and for what purpose.